Madukalmanoj/Autonomous_Aviation_Combat_Strategist/README.md

-Each teammate has hosted this project independently on their GitHub profile as part of the academic submission process.
+Each teammate has hosted this project independently on their GitHub profile as part of the academic submission process.-->